uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/nearest_neighbors/knn_classification.rst

 ---------------------
 Programming Interface
 ---------------------
-All type and function in this section shall be declared in the ``oneapi::dal::knn`` namespace and be available via inclusion of the ``oneapi/dal/algo/knn.hpp`` header file.
+All types and functions in this section shall be declared in the ``oneapi::dal::knn`` namespace and be available via inclusion of the ``oneapi/dal/algo/knn.hpp`` header file.